Bringing your precious new arrival home from hospital is one of the greatest days in any parent’s life.

 Hats aren’t just a super cute baby accessory, they also help prevent too much heat escaping from your baby’s body.

-In the first few days, your newborn is adapting from the warm and cozy womb to the big outside world, so a hat will help with their temperature regulation.
+In the first few days, your newborn is adapting from the warm and cozy womb to the big outside world, so a hat will help with your baby’s temperature regulation.

 Socks & Booties